-Here we describe how to configure your network for point of sale transactions.
+Here we give recommendations for how to configure your network for point of sale transactions, and how to solve certain network issues.

 When you make a point of sale transaction, your cash register, terminal, and Adyen will need to be able to communicate with one another.
 The flow of this communication depends on whether your integration uses local or cloud communications, and you will need to ensure that your network is configured to allow access to specific ports and addresses.